ggriffiniii/radix64/comparison.md

  * encode/decode are methods on the config rather than free functions that accept the config.
  * The _buffer variants of encode and decode accept a buffer and return a slice (&str when encoding, &[u8] when decoding) into the buffer.
-The buffer does not need to be, and should not be for best performance, cleared.
+The buffer does not need to be (and for best performance should not be) cleared.
 This minimizes reinitializing the buffer to extend it for input.
 For this reason the _buffer variants have higher performance than the base64 versions and should be the primary functions used, rarely needing the _slice versions.